-Mr. Fuller.
+Mr. FULLER.
 You are covering the only section that seeks to reach the man who transports a machine gun, are you not?

-General Reckord.
+General RECKORD.
 No. My language, Mr. Congressman, says all firearms.

-Mr. Fuller.
+Mr. FULLER.
 All firearms?
-General Reckord.
-Yes, sir.

-Mr. Fuller.
+Mr. FULLER.
 I think the operation of the law should be more severe on the man who carries the sawed-off shotgun or machine gun than on the man who carries merely a pistol.